compsocialscience/summer-institute/2020/materials/research-speed-dating/Speed_Dating.md

 1. Maximally similar clusters come up with a group project (30 min)
 2. Maximally different clusters come up with a group project (30 min)
 3. We start a new google doc.
 Each person takes 5 minutes to write down their favorite group project idea
-4. Everyone puts there name next to the group project they want to join
+4. Everyone puts their name next to the group project they want to join

 Research Speed-dating